suchi-291/suchi-291/README.md

 ## 📬 Get in Touch

 - Connect with me on [Twitter](https://twitter.com/RaoSuchitha)
-- Read more of my articles on my Linkedin profile[Suchitha_r](https://www.linkedin.com/in/suchitha-r/)
+- Read more of my articles on my Linkedin profile [Suchitha_r](https://www.linkedin.com/in/suchitha-r/)

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀